leggedrobotics/tree_detection/README.md

 ## Overview

 This package provides tree detection on pointcloud data.
 In particular, it is designed for detecting tree trunks which could later be used for tree grabbing and harvesting.
-It does not provide the full tree segmentation.
-The package was developed in the scope of [1].
+It does not provide the full tree segmentation with the crown.
+The package was developed in the scope of [1] (see below).

-The functionality was developed for an autonomous harvester use_case where the goal was to detect trees in a local map.
+The functionality was developed for an autonomous harvester use case where the goal is to detect trees in a local map.
 Nonetheless, it can also be used on large maps to compute tree coordinates or get an estimate of tree density.

 Released under [BSD 3-Clause license](LICENSE).